josuejaramillo/summer_school_2024_SHiP/README.md

 ## Components

+1. **`LLPsim.py`**: The main script that orchestrates the entire simulation process.
+It initializes the LLP scenario, performs kinematic sampling, analyzes the distributions, and generates visualizations.

-1. **`kinematics.py`**: Contains functions for sampling and interpolating kinematic data.
+2. **`kinematics.py`**: Contains functions for sampling and interpolating kinematic data.
 This includes grid-based sampling and resampling techniques.

+3. **`decays.py`**: Simulates the decay of long-lived particles into various final states, providing detailed information about the decay poducts.

-2. **`crosscheck.py`**: Provides the `DistributionAnalyzer` class for analyzing and plotting angular and energy distributions based on the sampled kinematic data.
+4. **`crosscheck.py`**: Provides the `DistributionAnalyzer` class for analyzing and plotting angular and energy distributions based on the sampled kinematic data.

-3. **`LLPsim.py`**: The main script that orchestrates the entire simulation process.
-It initializes the LLP scenario, performs kinematic sampling, analyzes the distributions, and generates visualizations.

-4. **`vertex_graph.py`**: Contains code for visualizing a truncated pyramid and scatter plotting particle data in a 3D space.
+5. **`vertex_graph.py`**: Contains code for visualizing a truncated pyramid and scatter plotting particle data in a 3D space.

-5. **`decays.py`**: Simulates the decay of long-lived particles into various final states, providing detailed information about the decay products.

 ## How to Use